 Abstract

 The present investigation was carried out during 2024–25 and 2025–26 at the Research Farm, Department of Horticulture, CCS Haryana Agricultural University, Hisar, Haryana, India, to evaluate the influence of pre- and post-planting application of plant growth regulators on sprouting behaviour and plant height of tuberose (Polianthes tuberosa L.) cv.
 Prajwal.
-The experiment was laid out in a Randomized Block Design (Factorial) comprising ten treatments of plant growth regulators and three application methods.
+The experiment was laid out in a randomized block design (Factorial) comprising ten treatments of plant growth regulators and three application methods.
 The treatments consisted of gibberellic acid (GA₃), salicylic acid (SA) and benzyl adenine (BA) at different concentrations, while the application methods included bulb dipping for 1 hour, foliar spray of plant growth regulaors after 60 days of planting and bulb dipping for 1 hour + foliar spray of plant growth regulaors after 60 days of planting.
 Significant differences among treatments and application methods were observed for all the parameters during both fresh and ratoon crops.
 Among the treatments, GA₃ at 350 ppm significantly recorded earliest days to initiation of sprouting (10.56 and 5.78 days) and days to complete sprouting (33.11 and 21.56 days) in fresh and ratoon crops, respectively.
 However, SA at 350 ppm recorded the highest bulb sprouting percentage (85.78 and 92.44%) and maximum plant height (79.51 and 74.64 cm) during fresh and ratoon crops, respectively.
 Among the application methods, significantly enhanced all bulb dipping for 1 hour + foliar spray of plant growth regulators after 60 days of planting; the parameters, resulting in earliest sprouting initiation (12.47 and 6.93 days), earliest completion of sprouting (35.27 and 22.90 days), maximum bulb sprouting percentage (80.67 and 87.23%) and highest plant height (76.18 and 71.02 cm) during fresh and ratoon crops, respectively.
 The study concluded that combined application of plant growth regulators through bulb dipping and foliar spray improved sprouting behaviour and vegetative growth of tuberose under semi-arid conditions.

 Keywords